 by Nebula Haze

 Did you find seeds in your buds even though no male plants were around?
 “Hermie seeds” refer to seeds you find in your cannabis buds without the presence of male plants.
-When you get seeds without male plants, it means a female plant “hermed” (showed hermaphrodite tendencies).
-The herm plant released pollen onto nearby buds, causing seeds to grow.
-But what happens if you grow the seeds from a hermie plant?
-Will it cause problems?
-Keep reading to find out!
+Here are trustworthy feminized seeds that always grow buds but never grow seeds.

 Can you grow seeds from a hermie cannabis plant?
 Yes, but there are pros and cons.

-Here is what cannabis growers can expect when growing hermie seeds:
+Here is what cannabis growers can expect when growing hermie cannabis seeds:

 Pros

-• All Female Plants – If both parents were female (at least mostly female), as is the case with herm seeds, all resulting cannabis plants will be at least mostly female and grow buds.
-In a way, herm seeds are “feminized” seeds.
+- All-Female Plants – If both parents were female (at least mostly female), as is the case with herm seeds, all resulting cannabis plants will be at least mostly female and grow buds.
+In a way, herm seeds are unplanned, naturally-formed “feminized” seeds.

 Cons

-• More Likely to Herm – Unlike professionally feminized seeds (which are created using a different process), hermie seeds come with more uncertainty.
-Although the resulting plants may or may not show any signs of herming, unfortunately the chances are higher because herming is in its genetics.
+- More Likely to Herm – Unlike professionally feminized seeds (which are created with a special chemical process), hermie seeds come with more uncertainty.
+Although the resulting plants may or may not show any signs of herming, unfortunately the chances are higher.
+That’s because for each herm seed, herming is in its genetics.

-• Unknown Genetics – Just like starting with any other bag seeds (seeds you find), hermie or not, you don’t know how the plants will grow.
-Unlike with seeds from a trustworthy breeder, you can’t know what to expect as far as how the plant grows, how long until it’s ready to harvest, the bud structure, smell, potency, etc. It’s really the luck of the draw.
+- Unknown Genetics – Just like starting with any other bag seeds (seeds you find), hermie or not, you don’t know how the plants will grow.
+Although it may seem like herm seeds would be an exact clone of the “mother” plant, that’s not how it works, due to the genetic reality of herming.
+Unlike starting with seeds from a trustworthy breeder, you can’t know what to expect as far as how the plant grows, how long until it’s ready to harvest, the bud structure, smell, potency, etc. It’s really the luck of the draw.

-It’s clear to see why growers would want to grow herm seeds, they’re essentially free seeds that appear out of no where and grow all-female plants.
+It’s clear to see why growers would want to grow herm seeds.
+They’re essentially free seeds that appear with no effort, and grow all-female plants.
 That’s appealing.

 The main downside to growing herm seeds is that you’re more likely to end up with more hermie plants and seeds in your buds.
 If it’s just a few seeds in your buds, most home growers wouldn’t care.
 But seeds take away from the size and potency of buds.
 If your buds produce tons of seeds, you’ll end up with very little bud to smoke, and it will be less potent than it could be.
 On top of that, you won’t know what to expect as far as how the plant grows or bud quality until the grow is over.